Genivia/ugrep-indexer/README.md

     ugrep-indexer -I -v

+Recursively and incrementally index all non-binary files, including non-binary files stored in archives and in compressed files, showing progress:

+    ugrep-indexer -z -I -v

-Index all non-binary files, show progress, follow symbolic links to files (but not to directories), and do not index files and directories matching the globs in .gitignore:
+Incrementally index all non-binary files, including archives and compressed files, show progress, follow symbolic links to files (but not to directories), but do not index files and directories matching the globs in .gitignore:

+    ugrep-indexer -z -I -v -S -X

+Force re-indexing of all non-binary files, including archives and compressed files, follow symbolic links to files (but not to directories), but do not index files and directories matching the globs in .gitignore:

-    ugrep-indexer -I -v -S -X
+    ugrep-indexer -f -z -I -v -S -X

-Recursively force re-indexing of all non-binary files:
+Same, but decrease index file storage to a minimum by decreasing indexing accuracy from 5 (default) to 0:

-    ugrep-indexer -f -I
+    ugrep-indexer -f -0 -z -I -v -X

+Increase search performance by increasing the indexing accuracy from 5 (default) to 7 at a cost of larger index files:

+    ugrep-indexer -f7zIvX

 Recursively delete all hidden `._UG#_Store` index files to restore the directory tree to non-indexed:

     ugrep-indexer -d

-Decrease index file storage to a minimum by decreasing indexing accuracy from 5 (default) to 0:

-    ugrep-indexer -If0

-Increase search performance by increasing the indexing accuracy from 5 (default) to 7 at a cost of larger index files:

-    ugrep-indexer -If7

 Build steps
 -----------